pivotal/docs-tap/convention-service/install-conv-service.md

 Before installing convention controller:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).
 - Install cert-manager on the cluster.
-See [Install Prerequisites](../install-components.md#install-prereqs).
+For more information, see [Install cert-manager](../cert-mgr-contour-fcd/install-cert-mgr.md#install-cert-mgr).

 ## <a id='install'></a> Install